• Skip to primary navigation

 Word of caution: the dough might appear to be a bit on the “dry”side, but don’t be tempted to add liquid.
 Once it rests, it becomes the softest dough to work with.

 So as mentioned, the dough needs to rest.
 Wrap it up with some cellophane and put it aside, at room temperature, for at least thirty minutes; ideally one hour.
-Then it’s just matter of passing the dough through the pasta roller.
+Then, it’s just a matter of passing the dough through the pasta roller.

 Cut the dough in half.
-Be sure the wrap up the dough that you are not using with cellophane as this dough dries up very quickly.
+Be sure to cover up the dough that you are not using with cellophane, as this dough dries up very quickly.

 Don’t be surprised when you hear bubbles of air burst!

-We are now ready to start the process of stretching and thinning out the dough.
+We are now ready to start stretching and thinning out the dough.
 Continue to reduce the width of the rollers as you pass the dough through each setting, only once, up until you reach the last or second to last setting.

-Set the piece of flattened dough on a wooden board and cover with a clean tea towel.
+Set the flattened dough on a wooden board and cover with a clean tea towel.
 Continue in this fashion until all the dough has gone through this process.

 This is carnival food after all!